aspose-cells-cloud/Aspose.Cells-Products/cells/en/perl/saveas/csv-to-xlt/_index.md

 ---
-title: Save CSV as XLT API for Perl
+title: Save CSV as XLT using Perl
-description: Using Aspose.Cells Cloud SDK for Perl to save CSV format file as XLT format file.
+description: Utilizing Aspose.Cells Cloud SDK for Perl to save CSV format file as XLT format file.
-url: /perl/saveas/csv-to-xlt/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Perl API to save CSV as XLT" h2="Perl library to save CSV as XLT" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Perl.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save CSV as XLT" h2="Perl library for saving CSV as XLT" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Perl.
 This is a professional solution to save CSV as XLT and other document formats online using Perl." urlsection="saveas/csv-to-xlt/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a CSV file as XLT in Perl" >}}